 What’s your background?

-I’m a former economist.
+I’m a former international economist and policy adviser.
 For over twenty years I’ve been an adviser to governments and international organisations around the world.
 I’ve lived and worked in Africa, where I’ve designed and led global anti-poverty initiatives.
 I set up a micro-lending fund for women, worked for a policy think tank, consulted for the World Bank, the European Union and other governments and international organisations along the way.

 What do you do now?